 The U.S. Department of Energy provides R-value recommendations for new and existing homes.
 The maximum recommended value (for walls) in my home state of California is 15.
 It’s not until you get into the depths of Alaska that up to 25 is recommended.

-Of course, this is just a rough estimate, giving me something to shoot for.
+Of course, this is just a rough estimate, giving me something to shoot for when insulating a van.

 Types of Insulation